armbian/documentation/docs/User-Guide_Armbian-Software/Downloaders.md

-# P2P download managers for movies, TV shows, music and subtitles
+# Download apps for movies, TV shows, music and subtitles

 ***